dend/dend/README.md

 # 👋 Hi, I am Den!

 Hi!
-I am an engineer who is currently working on helping scale the developer relations organization as a **Principal Cloud Advocate** at **Microsoft**.
+I am an engineer, currently working on helping scale Developer Relations at Microsoft.
 I am based in **Vancouver, British Columbia**.
 You can learn more about what I do [on my own blog](https://den.dev/about/).

 Outside of my full-time job, I tend to work on many projects, as many as time permits, but my focus is _mostly_ around the following areas: